 Learning from mistakes is crucial to your success on projects.

 One of the axe-sharpening activities for which there is seldom time is the activity concerned with understanding why mistakes were made and crushing them out of the process so that they do not occur again.
 One of the reasons why these activities are not usually allowed is that the time they take is not usually in the schedule and because many of the benefits are for future projects.

-This can be cured in several ways.
+You can cure this in several ways.
 In the beginning do not attempt too much.
 Preventing defects, like politics is the art of the possible.
 Prevention of Defect meetings should happen, during projects, only when sub-systems are delivered into test, not when individual programmes are delivered.
 They should only analyse higher category defects.
 At one organisation, they had nine categories of defects of which they analysed only the top five categories.

 The Lesson Learning meetings should last only an hour.
 There are two purposes for the meetings.
 The first is to ensure that the person who created the defects understands why they happened.
 If they take time out to understand why they created the defects they are less likely to create them again.
 This activity happens in other professions.

 At football clubs they use video evidence on a Monday morning to analyse the problems that occurred in the match at the weekend.
 The players are then able to analyse and visualise what they should have done.
 It breeds good habits.
 When Liverpool were the top team in the country, whenever a player was transferred from them to another club, the manager of the new club would always try to find out from the player what the Liverpool secret was.

 But there was no secret.
 As Bill Shankly said, they hired the best people and did the simple things.
 They didn’t do things like pass the ball across their own area.
 They had cut out all the mistakes which had caused them problems in the past.
 This was good people with good processes.